 is a second generation, family owned provider of uncompromising customer service to patients on behalf of our clients, in the pursuit of self-pay balances.
 We take very seriously the fact that we are representing our provider clients as well as their reputations, when communicating with their patients.
-With more than 50 employees on staff, we are dedicated solely to the liquidation of healthcare provider self-pay accounts.
-Healthcare is all we serve care provider self-pay accounts.
+With more than 50 employees on staff, we are dedicated solely to the liquidation of health-care provider self-pay accounts.
 Healthcare is all we serve.